 Motorcycle riders are in a unique position on the road.
-They enjoy the freedoms that come with their chosen form of transportation, but they are also exposed to dangers not met by automobile drivers and other motorists.
-For instance, the lack of any substantial protective barriers between a motorcycle and the road, as well as the difficulty that other motorists may have in anticipating and seeing a motorcycle, leave riders prone to serious injury in the event of an accident.
+They enjoy the freedoms that come with their chosen form of transportation.
+But they are also exposed to dangers not faced by automobile drivers and other motorists.
+The lack of any protective barriers between a motorcycle and the road, as well as the difficulty that other motorists may have in anticipating and seeing a motorcycle, leave riders prone to serious injury in the event of an auto accident.

-As a result, motorcycle riders must be aware of their legal rights and remedies if they are involved in a traffic accident.
-The insurance laws in your state may be very different with respect to motorcycles compared to automobiles; therefore it’s very important to consult with an attorney regarding the applicable laws in your state.
+Motorcycle riders must be aware of their legal rights and remedies if they are involved in a traffic accident.
+The insurance claim laws in your state may be very different with respect to motorcycles compared to automobiles.
+Consult with an attorney about the applicable laws in your state.

 The Risks of the Road for Motorcycle Riders

-The risks that motorcycle riders face, and the need to protect their rights of recovery after an accident, become readily apparent through a review of the following statistics:
+The risks that motorcycle riders face and the need to protect their rights of recovery after an accident become clear through a review of the following statistics:

-- Motorcyclists are about 26 times more likely to die in a crash than someone riding in a passenger car, and are 5 times as likely to be injured.
+Motorcyclists are about 26 times more likely to suffer a fatal injury in a crash than someone riding in a passenger car.
+Motorcycle accident victims are also five times as likely to be injured.

-- Although the number of fatalities for drivers and passengers of automobiles and light trucks has been steadily falling since 1999, the fatality rate for motorcycle accidents has more than doubled in that time.
+The number of fatalities for drivers and passengers of automobiles and light trucks has steadily fallen since 1999.
+But the fatality rate for motorcycle accidents has more than doubled in that time.

-Some of the unique problems faced by motorcycle riders on the road include:
+Some of the common causes of motorcycle accidents and the unique problems faced by motorcycle riders on the road include:

-- Visual Recognition: Motorcycles make smaller visual targets, which are more likely to be obscured by other vehicles, or by road and weather conditions.
-This is an issue especially at intersections, where approximately 70 percent of motorcycle-versus-vehicle collisions occur.
+- Visual Recognition: Motorcycles make smaller visual targets.
+They are more likely to be obscured by other passenger vehicles, road conditions, and difficult weather.
+This is especially an issue at intersections, where approximately 70 percent of biker-versus-vehicle collisions occur.

-- Road Hazards: Hazards that are minor irritations for an automobile can be a major hazard for a motorcycle rider.
-These include potholes, oil slicks, puddles, debris, or other objects on the roadway, ruts, uneven pavement, and railroad tracks.
+- Road Hazards: Hazards that are minor irritations for an automobile can be major hazards for a motorcycle rider.
+These include potholes, oil slicks, puddles, debris, or other objects on the roadway.

 - Speed "Wobble" Accidents: Especially at higher speeds, the front end of a motorcycle may become unstable and begin to shake or "wobble."
 This problem may be due to a misalignment of the front and rear tires of the motorcycle.
-If an accident is caused by such a high-speed wobble, the manufacturer of the motorcycle might be held financially responsible for any resulting injuries, under a product liability theory.
+If a motorcycle accident injury is caused by a high-speed wobble, the manufacturer of the motorcycle might be held financially responsible for any resulting injuries under product liability laws.

 - Riding Skills and Familiarity: A motorcycle requires much more skill and physical coordination to operate than a car.
-Many motorcycle accidents are caused in whole or in part by a rider's lack of basic riding skills, or failure to appreciate the inherent operating characteristics and limitations of the motorcycle.
+Many motorcycle accidents are caused in whole or in part by a rider's lack of basic riding skills and/or failure to appreciate the inherent operating characteristics and limitations of the motorcycle.

 Determining Legal Responsibility for a Motorcycle Accident